 “Not a word,” he whispered into the scared face, the knife used to cut the tape now pressing against the quivering lips.
 The man’s eyes darted to Jimmy looking for a hint of help.

 “He can’t talk Pete, his mouth is taped,” Jimmy sighed, causing Pete to screw up his face in aggravation but saying nothing.

 “Out” Pete said – pushing the taller man through the doorway roughly.
 Nodding his head to the left, “that way”, he indicated the motel’s first floor hallway side exit.

 Parked outside was Pete’s mother’s car.
-The brown, nondescript sedan was unremarkable blending in with the rest of the parking lot of beaters and near wrecks belonging to other tenants.
+The brown, nondescript sedan was unremarkable and blended in with the rest of the parking lot of beaters and near wrecks belonging to other tenants.

-The thin man acted more nervous now, licking his lips and looking left and right, trying to avoid Jimmy and Pete’s faces.
+The thin man acted more nervous now, licking his lips, looking left and right, while trying to avoid Jimmy and Pete’s faces.
 The tape gag having been removed to negate any unwanted attention, he’d kept quiet during the ride, not that he had a choice with Pete ready to pounce should he dare open his mouth.

-They pulled into a small clearing, a dense tree line obscuring the car from the road.
+They pulled into a small clearing, the dense tree line obscuring the car from the road.

 “Sit still,” Pete sharply told him as he and Jimmy exited the car.